ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other

 Because AdCC may frequently spread along nerves, the surgeon should examine and determine whether nerves are involved.
 Major nerves that are uninvolved should be identified and spared during surgery.
 Smaller branches of nerves should be analyzed to determine if the cancer has spread to the space surrounding the nerve.
 For a later-stage tumor or one that significantly involves nerves, the surgeon should remove as much of the tumor as possible while sparing the organs and functions of the face.

 Side effects from surgery vary depending upon the surgical site.
 A concern with all surgeries of the parotid gland is that the surgery may damage facial nerves, which can cause the muscles in the face to droop.
 Sometimes, a facial nerve graft or other reconstructive procedure (plastic surgery) may be used to restore the function of the facial muscles after surgery to remove the tumor.
 Patients should meet with different members of their health care team to help them make important decisions about treatment, to learn about programs to help them adjust to changes in their body and body image following treatment, and to understand what side effects to expect and how to cope with them.
-Learn more about cancer surgery .
+Learn more about the basics of cancer surgery .

 Occasionally, it is not possible to remove AdCC using surgery.
 This type of tumor is called inoperable.
 In these cases, your doctor will recommend another treatment option.
 See below for more information.

 External-beam radiation therapy

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen, which is your treatment schedule, usually consists of a specific number of treatments given over a set period of time.